tomyebest/starter/content/index.md

 # Nuxt Content

-This page corresponds to the `/` route of your website.
-You can delete it or create another file in the `content/` directory.
+This page corresponds to the `/` route of your website.(IT DOESN'T WORK) You can delete it or create another file in the `content/` directory.

 Try to navigate to [/about](/about).
 These 2 pages are rendered by the `pages/[...slug].vue` component.